adamwett-parks/obsidian/wett/Untitled 9.md

-This is an example of note with a reference to the issue JIRA:PA-
+This is an example of note with a reference to the issue JIRA:PA-1434